jojo0808/gitVideo/2_GITHUB.md

 ## Save changes from Github to Git (local)

-This means that we wish to *pull* the changes from github to our computer
+This means that we wish to *pull* the changes from github to our computer.

 + __pull__ command
 ```shell